Snapchat Planets Order and Meaning Explained (2026)

 In case you are not seeing your friends’ Solar System when you tap on the Best Friends badge, then it could be because of the following reasons:

-• You’re not subscribed to Snapchat+, which is necessary to see Snapchat Planets.
+• You should be subscribed to Snapchat Plus as it is crucial to see Snapchat Planets.

 • Your friend isn’t part of your “Best Friends” list.